azrang/Switch-Mode-Power-Supply/Testing Materials/SMPS Testing Results.md

 4. Soldered on **C18, D43, U3, R96** & test point for `B_3V3`.
 5. Checked the `B_3V3` rail.
 	- The red LED is ON.

+## Channel B ESP32
+1. This is to test the ESP32 is powered on.
+2. Solder on **J10, J11**, or the header pins for the ESP32 MCU B.
+3. Place the ESP32 on following the orientation on the board.
+	- Verify the LED on the ESP32 module turns on.
+4. Solder on **Q6, Q8, R19, R20** and test points `BUCK_B_nPWM`, `BUCK_B_PWM`, & `OUT_B_LV`
+   	- Added $1k\Omega$ parallel resistor to **R19 & R20** to decrease overall resistance..
+6. Determine the accuracy of PWM duty cycle & logical level shift voltage levels.
+	- Run the Channel_B_ESP32_PWM.cpp file.
+		- Connect the `OUT_B_LV` to `B_5V` & measure this voltage.
+		- Set the PWM to 10kHz with 10% duty cycle and measure how accurate the duty cycle is on the `BUCK_B_PWM` and `BUCK_B_nPWM` (should be 1 - duty cycle) & record the difference.
+This accuracy will be denoted as the *percent accuracy*.
+			- Make sure that the logical levels for these circuits switches between `B_GND` & `B_5V`.
+		- Run these tests again in increasing order of 10kHz until you reach 50kHz and measure the *percent accuracy* for each frequency.

+## Channel B External Connections Part 1
+1. This is testing the input button & LCD screen for Channel B.
+2. Solder on external JST connectors for Channel B labelled **LCD_B, BUTTON_B** and **Q34, R6, R8**.
+3. Test to make sure these connections work.
+	- Run the Channel_B_Ext_Conn_1.cpp file.
+		- Check to make sure the input from Button B is read properly on the LCD screen.

+## Channel B Temperature Sensor
+1. This is to test the temperature sensor.
+2. Solder on **C38, R59, R60, U8**.
+3. Solder on $51k\Omega$ for **R66**.
+	- Run the Channel_B_Temp_Sense.cpp file.
+		- Make sure the temperature sensor sends HIGH to *B_TMP_SNSE* at room temperature with this displayed on the LCD.
+		- Make sure the temperature sensor sends a LOW signal with hot air gun at $55^{\circ}C$ (can set it up to $65^{\circ}C$) aimed at the temperature sensor and this is displayed on the LCD.
+			- The temperature sensor should go off at around $53^{\circ}C$.

+## Channel B Transformers
+1. This is to test the flyback & feedback transformer.
+2. Solder on **Q40, Q41, Q48, R102, T3** and test points `FLY_OUT_B`, `PRI_FET_B` & `SEC_FET_B` (use the same values for the capacitors as channel A, listed later on).
+Note: Use the iso gate driver (UCC5304DWV) circuit for the FET on the primary side. **R72** was replaced with a 150 ohm through hole.
+Use these capaicotrs for the flyout_b output: 10pF + 100pF + 47nF + 1uF + 470uF + 1mF + 22mF.
+3. Check the flyback transformer outputs VDC at `FLY_OUT_B`.
+	- Run the Channel_B_Transformer1.cpp file.
+		- With the MCU, send a fixed PWM at the same frequency for *B_DRIVE* as *A_DRIVE* for the transformer with a 25% duty cycle.
+Record the VDC at `FLY_OUT_B` (should be approximately 10.9V $\pm$ 2V) & record how long it takes for the output to settle (call this *transformer settle time*).
+			- ***MAKE SURE THE DUTY CYCLE IS BELOW 50% ALWAYS!!!***
+		- Verify one last time that `PRI_GND`, `A_GND`, and `B_GND` are all isolated from each other (using an ohmmeter).
+		- Check capacitor voltage is 0V after the rocker switch is OFF after the ***universal wait time***.
+4. Determine the duty cycle needed for 10V, 12V, 20V at `FLY_OUT_B`.
+	- Edit and run the Channel_B_Transform1.cpp file.
+		- Based on the previous step, determine at what duty cycle 10V, 12V, and 20V occurs at.
+Record these values as *minimum duty cycle*, *LV duty cycle*, & *maximum duty cycle*.
+		- Make sure these duty cycles are very close to the duty cycles found in Channel A, if not the same.
+5. Record PWM duty cycle vs. VDC output.
+	- Run the Channel_B_Transformer2.cpp file.
+		- Measure the output voltage, `FLY_OUT_B`, with the duty cycle sweeping across from *minimum duty cycle* & *maximum duty cycle* in the *percent accuracy* increments so the total interval is 50 seconds using the *sweep measurement*.
+			- If duty cycle to voltage is nonlinear, use a line of best fit to estimate.
+		- Some extra notes
+			- The flyback transformer is expected to output 20V to 10V in normal operation.
+			- The 12V number will be used for LV circuit and WON'T change.
+			- These ***won't*** be the final numbers for the min and max duty cycle for Channel B and PWM duty cycle, since there will be a voltage drop (i.e. there's a diode in line to prevent reverse polarity).